HashemSami/ND_capstone_dog_app/README.md

 3. Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it in the repo, at location `path/to/ND_capstone_dog_app/data/lfw`.
 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.

-4. Run the following commands in the project's root directory to set up your trained model.
+4. Run the following command in the project's root directory to set up your trained model.

 ```
 python dog_project_web_app/models/train_classifier.py